TimStewartJ/gluchart/README.md

 We implemented the model in Python and ran it on Google Colab for training.
 Once trained, we could generate graphs of the predictions for review.

 ## Verification
-But how do we know if our predictions are valid (other than that they "look good?").
+But how do we know if our predictions are valid (other than that they "look good?")

 The Clarke Error Grid Analysis (EGA), developed in 1987, is used to quantify clinical accuracy of glucose predictions.
 Many research papers we referenced used EGA to quantify the accuracy of their predictions.
 To oversimplify, the more dots there are in region A in the graph, the better (regions B, C, D, and E less so--with point E being a particularly dangerous misprediction.)